Tasting at Chateau Gaby with Kids….Not a disaster!

 So our strategy was to set up a tour in advance with the help of the amazing Renee at the family-friendly B&B Chateau Julie where we were staying.
 We gave them fair warning that children would be there and we went for a morning tour hoping it would be less crowded.
 We were in luck – the only ones there.
 This was early April, so a shoulder season and nice and quiet in the area in general.

 Meanwhile – outside, but nearby, our children are perfectly content playing on a small playground with swings and a slide, and a large trampoline.
 They were in heaven!
 And gave us a few blessed minutes of peace to listen to the tour.
+I think I quite like the idea of playsets for kids, I might have to invest in one for my garden at home!

 Then into the tasting room we went.
 The kids were properly set up with kindles and coloring books, leaving us free for a moment to taste some amazing wines from a world-famous wine growing region.